45 Cui4 萃

 People gather together after having come to meet (Gou); therefore Cui is granted.
 Cui signifies gathering together. 萃cui4 indicates flourishing grasses and refers to a gathering of one species.

-Text: Cui (to gather together), (which entails) smooth progress; the king arrives at the shrine.
-It is advantageous (or appropriate) to see a great lord, (which offers) smooth progress; it is advantageous (or appropriate) to persist (in righteousness).
-To worship with a ceremonial sacrifice, (which is of) auspiciousness; it is instrumental in going somewhere.
+Cui (to gather together): It entails smooth progress.
+The king arrives at the shrine; it is advantageous (or appropriate) to see a great lord, which offers smooth progress; it is advantageous (or appropriate) to persist in righteousness.
+To worship with a ceremonial sacrifice is auspicious; it is instrumental in going somewhere.

-Commentary on the text: Cui, (signifying) gathering together.
-(Hexagram Cui exhibits its virtue in the form of) submissiveness (of the internal trigram Kun) in company with joy (as the external trigram Dui expresses); (the one of) rigidity (i.e. line 5) at the core position (of the upper trigram) has correlation (with those below of the lower trigram Kun) therefore (people are) gathering together.
-The king arrives at the shrine and worships with the most filial (attitude).
-It is advantageous (or appropriate) to see a great lord (line 5), (which offers) smooth progress, (owing to) gathering together based on righteousness.
-To worship with large (i.e. grand and sumptuous) sacrifices, (which is of) auspiciousness; it is instrumental in going somewhere, (which is due to being) submissive to the mandate of Heaven.
-By observing those who gather together, the preference of the whole of creation in the world can be comprehended.
+Commentary on the text: Cui: It signifies gathering together.
+Hexagram Cui exhibits its virtue in the form of submissiveness of the internal trigram Kun1 in company with joy as expressed by the external trigram Dui.
+The one of rigidity (i.e. line 5) at the core position of the upper trigram has correlation with those below of the lower trigram Kun1; therefore people are gathering together.
+The king arrives at the shrine; to worship with the most filial attitude is auspicious.
+The advantage (or appropriateness) of seeing a great lord (line 5) results in smooth progress, which is due to the fact of gathering together based on righteousness.
+To worship with large (i.e. grand and sumptuous) sacrifices is auspicious; it is instrumental in going somewhere, which is because of being submissive to the mandate of Heaven.
+By observing those who gather together, the preference of the whole of Creation within heavens and earth can be comprehended.